- All teams: The following applies to all BAYS teams for Spring and Fall:

-- Any players who received a waiver under either Section 5.A or 5.B may remain on the team.
+- Any players who received a waiver under either Section 5.A or is a grade appropriate overage player may remain on the team.

 - The team will be subject to the roster size rules applicable to non-MTOC-eligible teams under the by-law 6.B (including players having a waiver granted by the competition committee for additional players) but will not be subject to the team roster size rules for MTOC eligible teams in by-law 6.C.

 - The team will not be subject to the player pass-card requirements applicable to MTOC-eligible teams under Bylaw 6.C.
 A Roster will need to be submitted to the BAYS Registrar for validation prior to the first game played in the new section.
 The validated roster shall indicate that the player pass-cards are not required.